-To apply for a change of room or termination of your contract, please go to the Campus Life Portal.
+To apply for a change of room or termination of your contract, please go to the Fedliving Portal.

 The house attendants will do their best to service kitchens and common areas to a high standard regularly but ultimately it's up to the residents to keep these areas in a tidy state on a day to day basis.
 If the house attendants deem the area to be excessively dirty or untidy they may refuse to clean the space until residents have tidied up themselves.

 Due to health and safety requirements all common area surfaces must be kept clear to facilitate cleaning.
 Any items found in these areas will be moved aside by house attendants.
 Cleaning chemicals are used in these areas and if spilt could also damage your belongings.
 Throughout the year residents are responsible to keep their room in a hygienic, reasonable state, vacuum cleaners are available in all units so make use of them and vacuum your room regularly.
 Living in close proximity with each other also requires special attention to personal hygiene as a courtesy to others.

 Code of conduct